Automox Servers API is now Fast By Default

 This parameter allows you to specify whether to include

-in the response. -
+reboot_deferral_countandpatch_deferral_countin the response. -

 By default, this parameter is set to

-, which means that the value ofreboot_deferral_count
+0, which means that the value ofreboot_deferral_countandpatch_deferral_countwill be0. -

 If you set this parameter to

-will show the actual values in the response.
+1, thereboot_deferral_countandpatch_deferral_countwill show the actual values in the response.

 -